Bernard-LTW/unit4_project/README.md

 ### Design statement

 I will design a social media platfom on a website built with Flask, Bootstap, HTML and CSS which stores data in an SQLite database for me and my classmates.
 This website will allow me and my classmates to post code and descriptions of them accordingly, with a like/dislike system to moderate content.
-Everything is secured under a hashed login system to keep user data secure.
 It will take approximately 1 month to complete and will be evaluated according to criterias below:

 ## Success Criteria

-1. The website must keep users separately with an encrypted login system
+1. The website must allow user registration for personal accounts secured with a token system *(Issue tackled: "We have limited amounts of secure and organised platforms")*
-2. The website must be able to represent code with the correct syntax highlighting for the appropriate language and the correct indentations
+2. The website must be able to represent code with the correct syntax highlighting for the appropriate language and the correct indentations *(Issue tackled: "The identation of code gets confused when sent to chat applications, syntax highlighting is non-existent altogether.")*
-3. The website must allow posting of code and description
+3. The website must allow posting of code and description *(Issue tackled: "Sharing code over chat platforms make it very hard to add description to the code")*
-4. Users should be able to like/dislike certain posts to increase authenticity of posted content
+4. Users should be able to like/dislike certain posts to deferentiate quality of code posted *(Issue tackled: "Everyone posts their code in the community as well which makes it hard for other users to differentiate between good, working code and code that needs fixing.")*
-5. The website will be able to sort the posts by user/amount of likes/time posted
+5. The website will be able to sort the posts by user/amount of likes/time posted *(Issue tackled: "We have limited amounts of secure and organised platforms" and "Making the chat very long and inlegible for looking back")*
-6. The website should allow for the changing of passwords per user
+6. The website should allow for the changing of passwords per user *(Issue tackled:"We have limited amounts of secure and organised platforms")*

 # Criteria B: Design